mph-/lcapy/doc/circuits.rst

 Noise analysis
 --------------

-Each noise source is assigned a noise indentifier (nid).
+Each noise source is assigned a noise identifier (nid).
 Noise expressions with different nids are assumed to be independent and thus represent different noise realisations.